³ÉÈË¿ìÊÖ

 Applicants or learners who fail to complete these requirements by the program due date may have their acceptance into the program withdrawn.
 If an applicant or learner is non-immune (negative or equivocal) to any of the required vaccinations, completion of a booster vaccination series is required.

-• Tuberculosis (TB) Screening: Annual TB screening questionnaire within 6 months of matriculation and start of clinical rotations if PPD or IGRA positive.
-The learner must submit documentation of ONE of the following:
+• â¶Ä‹Must complete an annual TB screening questionnaire within six months of matriculation and prior to the start of clinical rotations if PPD or IGRA is positive.
+Applicants must submit documentation of ONE of the following:

-• Results of NEGATIVE TB Skin Testing (TST/PPD)
+• Results of NEGATIVE TB Skin Testing (TST/PPD) OR

 • Individuals with a history of a POSITIVE TB skin test or IGRA blood test must submit both of the following: